esenoguzhan/autonomous_cave_navigation/README.md

 2. `octomap_server` converts depth images to point clouds and builds a 3D voxel map
 3. `mission_control` orchestrates the mission phases via a state machine
 4. `frontier_detector` identifies unexplored regions at the boundary of the OctoMap
-5. `trajectory_generator` plans smooth, collision-free quintic polynomial trajectories to frontier goals
+5. `sampling_based_traj_gen` plans smooth, collision-free quintic polynomial trajectories to frontier goals
 6. `controller` tracks the desired trajectory using geometric control on SE(3)

 ## Packages